maelritouet/Detection-Lab/README.md

 ### Tools Used

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Elastic - Security Information and Event Management (SIEM) system for log ingestion and analysis.
 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
 - Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Honeypot

 ## Steps

-*Ref 1: Network Diagram*